Wrlog/Wr.github.io/_posts/2022-07-04-SpecialpopulationPK.md

 **Renal Dysfunction**

-Drug may require adjustment when :
+Drugs may require adjustment when:

-1) Drug >50% clearaed by renal excretion
+1) Drug >50% cleared by renal excretion

-2) Renal <50% of normal
+2) Renal function <50% of normal

 **Pregnancy**